School Sexual Abuse Lawyers

 We entrust teachers, administrators, and other faculty in our schools to provide instruction and protection to our children.
 Unfortunately, not all school teachers and staff uphold their obligations for providing a safe environment to children – some use their position of trust and power to sexually abuse or assault students, and pressure them into keeping silent.

-If your child has been a survivor of sexual abuse in school, you suspect they may have suffered abuse at the hands of school faculty, or you are an adult who suffered sex abuse in school as a child, taking decisive action with the help of experienced attorneys is critical.
+If your child has been a victim of sexual abuse in school, you suspect they may have suffered abuse at the hands of school faculty, or you are an adult who suffered sex abuse in school as a child, taking decisive action with the help of experienced attorneys is critical.

-At The Zalkin Law Firm, we represent children and families who wish to pursue civil legal action against teachers and other school staff alleged to have committed abuse, as well as school administrators and school districts that failed to adequately investigate claims and protect children.
+At The Zalkin Law Firm, LLP, we represent children and families who wish to pursue civil legal action against teachers and other school staff alleged to have committed abuse, as well as school administrators and school districts that failed to adequately investigate claims and protect children.
 In addition to ensuring others do not suffer abuse, our mission is to help survivors seek the justice and compensation they deserve.

 What is School Sexual Abuse?